AnitaOstrowska/portfolio/README.md

   * PyCharm
   * DevTools
 * Understanding of the testing purpose in the software lifecycle.
+* Knowledge of testing principles, techniques and processes.
-* Analyzing technical specifications.
+* Analyzing requirements and creating test strategies.
-* Experience with test documentation e.g. test cases, test execution records.
+* Experience in creating test documentation: designing scenarios and test cases.
 * Experience in integration, system and acceptance tests.
 * Experience in testing related to changes.
 * Issue Identification.